hwangbobo/hwangbobo.github.io/_pages/resume.md

 - Managed data taxonomy for Amplitude implementation of in-app events
 - Defined product roadmaps, feature priorities and KPIs based on user data
 - Analyzed user behavior data and marketing conversion data to measure conversion success from marketing campaigns and propose improvements for
+- Organized "Intro to SQL" study session for marketing and content team members
 - Tools used: Amplitude, Appsflyer

 ### Center for Interacting Urban Networks (CITIES)